 If you’ve been looking at medical school websites for their admissions requirements and deadlines, you might have seen the words “rolling admissions.”
-In today’s article, we’re going to explain what the term means and how it works in the medical school admissions system.
+Here we will explain the term and how it works in the medical school admissions system.

 The Different Kinds of Admissions Processes